Juju 4.0 Architecture

 Domain services

 The ultimate consumers of runner/watcher capability are the main Juju domain services.
 This is where we implement all of our application logic.
-These services are recruited by the API server, which services clients and agents, and by other workers in the controller database.
+These services are recruited by the API server in order to serve clients and agents, and by other workers in the controller database.

 Simple… not so fast